tumcms/Open-Infra-Platform/UnitTests/StrokeToAlignment/readme.md

 #### How to use this unit test

-- Start Open Infra Platform.<br/>
+- Start Open Infra Platform.
-*NOTE:* You should change the size of the console.
-Make a right click on it, *properties*, tab *Layout*, region *Screen Buffer Size*, property *Height*.
-A value of at least 50 (or more) is recommended.
 - Choose in the menu *Tools* the option *Convert Stroke to Alignment*.
 - Choose the option *Load*.
 - In the new dialog, navigate into the directory `C:\dev\Open-Infra-Platform\UnitTests\StrokeToAlignment\001 Testsketch ArcClothoidStraight\`